NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Sets the font size for text within the card.

 ## 9. **Block Card Styling**

-We will now apply styling to the `bloc-card` elements on our page using the CSS code shown below.
+We will now apply styling to the `block-card` class elements on our page.

+- [ ]  Add the CSS code shown below to apply the various styles and display properties.

 ```css
 .block-card {